Biologic Therapies for Cancer Treatment

 - What are the side effects?

-- B cells—lead to the production of antibodies
+- B cells—lead to the production of antibodies that help target tissue that should be destroyed

 - Cytotoxic T cells—directly attack infected or cancer cells